 There are many types of supplements on the market.
-Some target men specifically, and some can be dual sex supplements.
-These men’s supplements should not be a replacement to the proper nutrition offered through food consumption.
+Some target men specifically.
+These men’s supplements should not be a replacement for the proper nutrition offered through food consumption.

 Another important addition in the men’s supplements market, calcium is used to help weight loss, and strengthen the bones.

-In the world of men’s supplements, coenzyme Q10 is used to boost energy levels, thin the blood to prevent heart disease, prevent cancer, Parkinson’s disease, and Huntington’s disease.
-This enzyme is created in the body, so taking it helps to boost the bodies natural production.
+In the world of men’s supplements, coenzyme Q10 is used to boost energy levels.
+This enzyme is created in the body, so taking it helps to boost the body’s natural production.

 Creatine aids in boosting muscle and memory.